Everything You Should Know About 6th Graders Taking the SAT

 When to take the SAT in the spring

 You have 3 options in the spring: March, May, or June.
-There’s not a huge difference between the months, but we recommend taking the SAT in the month of May.
+There’s not a huge difference between the months, but we recommend taking the SAT in May.
 That way, you have just a little more time to study than you would have if taking it in March; and you’re not in a situation of having your SAT prep interfere with studying for school finals, which may be close to the June date.

 When to take the SAT in the fall